elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 As you can see from the printed result above, Elixir also allows you to write maps of atom keys using the same `key: value` syntax as keyword lists.

-When the keys are atoms, we can also also access them using the `map.key`
+When the keys are atoms, we can also access them using the `map.key`
 syntax:

 ```elixir